jeff-daniels/UTAustinX-Embedded-Systems/README.md

 [Lab 4: IO](https://github.com/jeff-daniels/UTAustinX-Embedded-Systems/blob/main/Lab4_IO/main.c) Debug a system with two inputs and two outputs.
 If SW1 and SW2 are pressed, the LED is blue.
 If just SW1 is pressed, the LED is red.
 If just SW2 is pressed, the LED is green.
 The LED is off if neither switch is pressed.

 [Lab 5: FunctionsInC](https://github.com/jeff-daniels/UTAustinX-Embedded-Systems/blob/main/Lab5_FunctionsInC/main.c): Write a C function and perform input/output on the serial port.
 Computes the area of a rectangular room.
 Input is the length and width of the room.
 Output is the area of the room.
+Uses the TExaSdisplay.exe program in the TExaSware folder to output on the real board.

 [Lab 6: BranchingFunctionsDelays](https://github.com/jeff-daniels/UTAustinX-Embedded-Systems/blob/main/Lab6_BranchingFunctionsDelays/BranchingFunctionsDelays.c):  Write C software that inputs from a switch and toggles an LED output.
 LED is toggled while the button is pressed, and is on when released.